 The same truth is found again in @1 Corinthians 12.
-There is but one and the same Spirit. &#8220;But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will&#8221; (*verse* 11). &#8220;For as the body is one, and hath many members, and all the members of that one body being many, are one body; *so also is Christ*&#8221; (*p.* 12).
+There is but one and the same Spirit.
+"But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will" (verse 11).
+"For as the body is one, and hath many members, and all the members of that one body being many, are one body; *so also is Christ*" (verse 12).
 It is not then a confederation of churches, but one body; and here we have the divine constitution of the body of Christ, which is the church.
-It never could have been said of one church in particular, &#8220;*so also is Christ*,&#8221; because no church in particular is the body of Christ: &#8220;Now ye are the body of Christ and members in particular.
-And God hath set some in the church; first, apostles,&#8221;| etc. The same truth is found in @Colossians 2: 19, and @Romans 12: 4 - 6.
-I fully admit then the existence of churches in the intention of God; but I say, that the ruling thought of the apostle:, or rather of the Spirit of God, in this matter, is the body of Christ, the church, and not the churches; and, although the gifts can be exercised here and there generally, but not of necessity in one assembly, in the beginning they were not considered as the portion of one church, but as that of the church, of the body of Christ.
+It never could have been said of one church in particular, "*so also is Christ*", because no church in particular is the body of Christ: "Now ye are the body of Christ and members in particular.
+And God hath set some in the church; first, apostles",¦ etc. The same truth is found in @Colossians 2: 19, and @Romans 12: 4 - 6.
+I fully admit then the existence of churches in the intention of God; but I say, that the ruling thought of the apostle, or rather of the Spirit of God, in this matter, is the body of Christ, the church, and not the churches; and, although the gifts can be exercised here and there generally, but not of necessity in one assembly, in the beginning they were not considered as the portion of one church, but as that of the church, of the body of Christ.

 Also Christians are not members of a church, but of the church: namely, the body of Christ.
 God has set the members every one of them in the body; the members are only one body (@1 Corinthians 12: 12).
 The destiny of this body, looked upon in its unity of internal life here below, is one; and looked at in its responsibility here below, its destiny as a dispensation is also one.
-I do not deny that churches may fall and be subsequently restored| through repentance; but the admission of this truth does not exclude the other.
+I do not deny that churches may fall and be subsequently restored¦ through repentance; but the admission of this truth does not exclude the other.
 To ignore, forget, and still more, to deny this unity, is to deprive oneself of the chief element of the doctrine of the word on the subject we have now in hand.
 This leads Christians to occupy themselves with matters relating to the confederations of men, rather than the recognition of the rights of the Spirit of God in *the body of*

-| Note to translation.
+¦Note to translation.
 In the Corinthians, all that call on the name of the Lord Jesus are added to the church of God which is at Corinth, in the address at the beginning of the epistle.
-Thus the local church, when really such, becomes a practical representative of the whole body&#8212; Christ being in its midst.
+Thus the local church, when really such, becomes a practical representative of the whole body -- Christ being in its midst.
 But there is no membership of a church.

-| I am not aware that we have any example of a fallen church being restored.
+¦I am not aware that we have any example of a fallen church being restored.

 {165}

-*Christ.* This is why I say that I do not speak of the confederations of the churches, but of the unity of the church, of the body of Christ; and I assert that the gifts of the Holy Spirit are found in this body acting by its members.
+*Christ*.
+This is why I say that I do not speak of the confederations of the churches, but of the unity of the church, of the body of Christ; and I assert that the gifts of the Holy Spirit are found in this body acting by its members.